Frequently Asked Questions

 Q: What is the history of Grid Property Management, LLC?

 A: We started accumulating our own portfolio of residential income property in 2002.
 In early 2006 we formed Grid to improve and professionalize the management of this portfolio.
 We have developed all our methods, processes, and tools out of our desire to have a very professional and very successful rental portfolio.
 We now bring that accumulated expertise to other owners who would rather delegate their property management to a team that specializes in doing it very, very well.

 Q: What kinds of property does GPM manage?

-A: We will accept management responsibility for multifamily properties from two to thirty units in Portland, Lake Oswego, Milwaukie, and West Linn.
-We will manage houses, townhomes, and condos as well, but only if these properties are part of our owner client’s broader portfolio of multifamily property.
+A: We will accept management responsibility for single family homes and condos and multifamily properties from two to thirty units in Portland, Lake Oswego, Milwaukie, and West Linn.

 Q: How do I transfer my property into the care of GPM?

 A: Incorporated into our Management Success Formula™ program is a detailed, step-by-step process to transfer your income property into our care.
 We've designed this step-by-step process to make the transition to Grid smooth and professional, whether you are self-managing your property today or you have it in the hands of a property management company.